15 Points you should know if you plan to have Weight Loss Surgery in MéxicoDownload Ebook

 But there is nothing like having your surgeon’s support or from someone in the bariatric group; sometimes patients do not receive the proper guidance from their surgeon and they make decisions that patients advise others not knowing if it could hurt others because everybody is different and this could jeopardize your progress.

-There is no better patient than the one who knows thoroughly the details of the preparation for gastric sleeve surgery, its advantages and disadvantages, the risks of this or any other surgical procedure.
+There is no better patient than the one who knows thoroughly the details of the gastric sleeve preparation, its advantages and disadvantages, the risks of this or any other surgical procedure.

 These patients have greater chances of success, not only in the immediate period after surgery but also in the long term because they know what they should do, what they should avoid and how to get the best results as far as weight loss is concerned.